GoogleCloudPlatform/gcsfuse/docs/troubleshooting.md

 ### Generic Mounting Issue

 Most of the common mount point issues are around permissions on both local mount point and the Cloud Storage bucket.
-It is highly recommended to retry with --foreground --debug_fuse --debug_fs --debug_gcs --debug_http flags which would provide much more detailed logs to understand the errors better and possibly provide a solution.
+It is highly recommended to retry with --foreground --log-severity=TRACE flags which would provide much more detailed logs to understand the errors better and possibly provide a solution.

 ### Mount successful but files not visible